-In China, however, the anger and hostility that ooze from those Guangzhou placards never entirely went away.
+In China, however, the anger and hostility that oozed from those Guangzhou placards never entirely went away.
 Many Han Chinese came to blame their Manchu government almost as much as the British themselves for their humiliation; how could a bunch of foreigners like the Qing be expected to keep the Middle Kingdom safe?
-Their indignation ate deeper into the social fabric of China than the demon drug opium ever did during the twilight of the Qing dynasty, making it that much harder for the country to unite in the face of later challenges from the West.
+Their indignation ate deeper into the social fabric of China than opium ever did during the twilight of the Qing dynasty, making it that much harder for the country to unite in the face of later challenges from the West.

-For no amount of raging by the citizenry of China could change the fundamental balance of power.
+No amount of raging by the citizenry of China could change the fundamental balance of power.
 The West was on the ascendant, China on the descendant; this if nothing else the Opium War had clarified for all of the world.
 Things would get much, much worse for China before they got better.

 (A full listing of print and online sources used will follow the final article in this series.)